fagnercarvalho/bulk-insert-sqlserver-csharp/README.md

 ## Setup

-- Run `TestDapperExecute.sql`  in your SQL server instance;
+- Run `BulkInsertSqlServer.sql`  in your SQL server instance;
 - Change the test iterations and rows to be inserted in each iteration changing the numbers in the `Main` method in the `Program.cs` file;
 - Run the solution and wait for the results.